Biomedical Sciences (Joint Health Sciences)

 GBS 723.
 Model Systems for Genetic Analyses.
 2 Hours.

 GBS 724.
-Principles of Genetics: Inheritance and Disease.
+Principles of Human Genetics.
 2 Hours.

 Course required for first year GBS GGS theme students and offered to upper-level students as advanced course.
 This course will cover recessive, dominant, X-linked, and mitochondrial inheritance, as well as basic cytogenetics, chromosome abnormalities, and epigenetics.